josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/introducing-svelte-comparing-with-react-vue.md

 ### Authoring Svelte components

 One of the things I like most about Svelte is its HTML-first philosophy.
 With few exceptions, Svelte code is entirely browser-readable HTML and JavaScript.
-In fact, technically, you could call Svelte code as a small superset of HTML.
+In fact, technically, you could call Svelte a small superset of HTML.

 But enough telling; let's show.